-- Play music by ear and from a printed page. - Play and understand a variety of instruments. - Experiment with music technology. - Discuss and apply musical concepts objectively, creatively and professionally. - Work with other musicians as a cohesive group. - Apply genre specific characteristics to the performances and compositions. - Maintain an organised and disciplined approach to the overall practice of music.
+- Play music of various styles. - Play and understand a variety of instruments. - Experiment with music technology. - Discuss and apply musical concepts objectively, creatively and professionally. - Work with other musicians as a cohesive group. - Apply genre specific characteristics to the performances and compositions. - Maintain an organised and disciplined approach to the overall practice of music.